 Besides the fields of green tea, the outdoor area is populated with artworks inspired by the volcanic history of Jeju Island.
 It is a pleasant area to walk around or even lay down on a nice day!

 And then, there is Innisfree Jeju House!
 This brand celebrates the nature of Jeju, and allows you to activate all five senses!
-Make your own natural cosmetics with green tea, tangerine and volcanic clay, or make paper out of Jeju tangerine peel!
+Make your own natural cosmetics with green tea, tangerine, and volcanic clay, or make paper out of Jeju tangerine peel!
 At Organic Green Café, the chefs create your meals and drinks out of fresh Jeju ingredients.

 You can see that Jeju tangerine is in the center of attention, just as the green tea leaves!
 Tangerine trees can be found everywhere on the island, and in the warm climate, a special type named Hallabong was developed.
 This sweet citrus got its name from one of the most famous Jeju Island landmarks – the summit of Halla Mountain.
-The fruit’s protruding top part resembles the shape of Jeju volcano!
+The fruit’s protruding top part resembles the shape of the Jeju volcano!
 At Innisfree Jeju House, I ate a delicious cake inspired by Hallabong!

 10. Jeju Island beaches

 Jeju Island is proud of its beaches.
 With 200 kilometers of coastline, the offer is plentiful.
 From white to black, from sand to rock, and everything in between, searching for the best beach in Jeju is an exciting task.
-If you go exploring, these are the ones to check: Hamdeok Beach, Hyeopjae Beach, Geumneung Beach, Gwakji Beach, Black Sand Beach, Jungmun Beach, Yongmeori Beach or Iho Taewoo Beach with its horse-shaped lighthouses.
+If you go exploring, these are the ones to check: Hamdeok Beach, Hyeopjae Beach, Geumneung Beach, Gwakji Beach, Black Sand Beach, Jungmun Beach, Yongmeori Beach, or Iho Taewoo Beach with its horse-shaped lighthouses.

-Try their daily catch, for instance an abalone!
+Try their daily catch, for instance, an abalone!
 Jeonbokjuk, a rice porridge with abalone, is the local specialty of Jeju Island!

-Jjimjilbang is the Korean bathhouse open 24 hours a day!
-This means that, besides unwinding in hot tubs, saunas and fomentation rooms, it also offers an opportunity for a sleepover, as long as you are flexible comfort-wise.
+Jjimjilbang is a Korean bathhouse open 24 hours a day!
+This means that, besides unwinding in hot tubs, saunas, and fomentation rooms, it also offers an opportunity for a sleepover, as long as you are flexible comfort-wise.
 Jjimjilbangs are definitely a cultural meeting point you need to visit at least once during your South Korean trip!
 There are certain rules in this Asian spa, so make sure to read our guide on how to use Jjimjilbangs before visiting the Korean onsen!